 The most (allegedly) objectionable elements of the story occur near the end.
 Lyra and Will free the aged, dying Authority from confinement so he can die peacefully and become part of the Dust.
 Although an act of mercy, conservative critics see this as the symbolic killing of God.

 In order to fulfill the prophecy, Will and Lyra make love.
 The sex scene is tastefully handled, as is the first awakening of sexual feelings within Lyra.

 Though Pullman's American publisher, Scholastic, Inc., censored some passages in the U.S. version of the third book, The Amber Spyglass, the entire trilogy of novels still faces challenges and bans in the United States.

 Thanks to the ALA's Banned Books Week, more and more people have become aware of these attempts at censoring books in the United States and around the world, and the threat they pose to the individual's freedom to read what he wants and the freedom of libraries and bookstores to provide him with the material.

 The human rights organization Amnesty International joins the ALA in celebrating Banned Books Week by bringing attention to the plight of those around the world who are persecuted for what they write, publish, distribute, and read.

 Exercise your freedom to read by celebrating Banned Books Week.
 For more information, visit the American Library Association's web site.

 "Wherever they burn books they will also, in the end, burn human beings." - Heinrich Heine

-Today's video features a presentation on this year's Banned Books Week.
+Today's video features a presentation on this year's Banned Books Week. with students and faculty reading from their favorite banned books at Lake-Sumter State College Libraries.
 Enjoy!